 Urbanization can cause detrimental changes to the hydrology of natural features such as wetlands, woodlands and watercourses.
-Toronto and Region Conservation (TRCA) and Credit Valley Conservation (CVC) are working together to better understand these processes and mitigate the impacts.
+Toronto and Region Conservation Authority (TRCA) and Credit Valley Conservation (CVC) are working together to better understand these processes and mitigate the impacts.

 Hydrology is critically important to a natural feature’s ecological composition, structure, and function.
 It directly affects the physical and chemical properties of the feature, which are important factors in determining the kinds of plants and wildlife that can be found there.
 For example, hydrology is one of the main factors influencing whether or not amphibians are able to use a wetland to breed.

 Changes in hydrology as a result of urban development can impact the amount and quality of water reaching a natural feature, as well as the location of different flow paths.
 This can lead to serious problems for natural features, and can also threaten public and private property through vegetation shifts, altered habitat conditions, flooding, and erosion.

 Urbanization can alter hydrology in a number of ways.
 An increase in impervious surfaces such as pavement and rooftops within a natural feature’s catchment can reduce the amount of water that seeps into the ground or evaporates into the air after it rains or snows.
 It also causes more of the rain to flow over the land as runoff, generating much more water during storms than before the area was urbanized.
 Depending on the form, design and construction of a development, some natural features may become wetter, while others may become drier as water is either diverted toward or away from the natural feature.
 Developments that extract or divert groundwater away from natural features can also be problematic.

 Measures to match the quantity and quality of water that reaches a natural feature become necessary when it is likely that a proposed development will impact its hydrological functions.
 A water balance analysis is required in order to demonstrate that the hydrology of the feature will be maintained once the development occurs.